Schwarzenegger Says He Fathered Employee's Child

 INA JAFFE: Several weeks ago, Schwarzenegger and Shriver quietly separated after 25 years of marriage.
 The news became public just last week, and Schwarzenegger was uncharacteristically subdued when he acknowledged the separation at a Jewish community event.
 He held out hope for reconciliation.

-Mr. ARNOLD SCHWARZENEGGER (Former Republican Governor, California): We both love each other very much.
+ARNOLD SCHWARZENEGGER: We both love each other very much.
 We are very fortunate that we have four extraordinary children.
 And we're taking one day at a time.

 JAFFE: But the news that Schwarzenegger cheated on his wife under their own roof and kept it secret for 10 years seems to take things to a whole new level, says political analyst Barbara O'Connor.

-Ms. BARBARA O'CONNOR (Political Analyst): Yes, we knew he was a bad boy but we didn't know he was this bad.
+BARBARA O: Yes, we knew he was a bad boy but we didn't know he was this bad.

 JAFFE: O'Connor is also a friend of Maria Shriver's.